isc-projects/bind9/bin/dnssec/dnssec-revoke.rst

 Description
 ~~~~~~~~~~~

-``dnssec-revoke`` reads a DNSSEC key file, sets the REVOKED bit on the
+:program:`dnssec-revoke` reads a DNSSEC key file, sets the REVOKED bit on the
 key as defined in :rfc:`5011`, and creates a new pair of key files
 containing the now-revoked key.